Wally Parson family funeral directors – the history

 The first Parson family Undertaker 1881

-It was ten years later, in the 1871 Census, when John Walter Parson, Richard’s nephew, is recorded as having taken-over his Uncle’s business, but no longer declares the business/himself as a Master Carpenter, but rather the slightly less prestigious, but likely more marketable, Cabinet Maker and Builder.
+It was ten years later, in the 1871 Census, when John Walter Parson, Richard’s nephew, is recorded as having taken-over his Uncle’s business, but no longer declares the business/himself as a Master Carpenter, but given the city’s Victorian industrialization, expansion and growth, Cabinet Maker and Builder.

 Following service in the R.A.F.
 John’s son, Walter Oscar, the second generation, joined his father and took over the daily running of the business sometime in the 1920’s, before John’s death in 1923.